 Information regarding this program, including the promissory note and the Entrance Counseling, is available at www.studentloans.gov.

 Federal Perkins Loan Program

 This loan program provides a combination of federal and institutional funds to students who qualify on the basis of financial need.
-High priority is given to those students who demonstrate exceptional need.
+Priority is given to those students who demonstrate exceptional need.
 Students completing a FAFSA are considered for this program.
-Funding for this program is very limited.
+Funding for this program is limited.

 An undergraduate student may borrow up to a maximum amount of $5,500 per academic year with an aggregate undergraduate loan limit of $27,500.
-Graduate students may borrow up to $8,000 in a year with a total aggregate borrowing of $60,000.
+Graduate students may borrow up to $8,000 in a year with a total aggregate borrowing of $60,000, which includes amounts borrowed as an undergraduate.
 Current funding levels for this program do not allow UT Dallas to offer eligible students the maximum annual amount.

 A Federal Perkins loan bears a modest interest rate.
 Borrowers are required to begin repayment of principal and interest nine months after they cease to be at least half-time students.
-Repayment may extend over a ten-year period; however, there is a minimum rate of repayment.
+Repayment may extend over a ten-year period; however, there is a minimum payment of $40.00 a month.

 Hazlewood Veteran Tuition Exemption